vobst/linpmem-cli/README.md

 ## Usage

-`pmem` is a command line client for the `linpmem` driver.
+`pmem` is a command-line client for the `linpmem` driver.
 Thus, you first have to [build the driver]().
 Assuming that you managed to successfully build the driver, load it with the `insmod` subcommand:
 ```
 pmem insmod path/to/linpmem.ko
 ```